Black Mountains, Brecon Beacons National Park

 From the Llangorse Multi Activity Centre, head due east across a couple of fields.
 From this point, the ascent steepens considerably.

-Once you reach the large summit plateau, take some time to get some air back in your lungs and soak in the wonderful views out to the west/south west across Llangorse Lake and the peaks of the central Brecon Beacons.
+Once you reach the large summit plateau, take some time to get some air back in your lungs and soak in the wonderful views out to the west/southwest across Llangorse Lake and the peaks of the central Brecon Beacons.

 Check out our trail review of the Mynydd Llangorse walk.